Brandon Tartikoff: Career

-Family
+Personal life

-In 1982, Tartikoff married Lilly Samuels and the couple had two daughters, Calla Lianne and Elizabeth Justine.
-In 1991, eight-year-old Calla suffered a severe brain injury in a car accident and received intense therapy in order to walk and speak again.
-Princess Calla on Disney's The Gummi Bears was named for Calla Tartikoff.
+In 1982, Tartikoff married Lilly Samuels, and the couple had two daughters, Calla Lianne and Elizabeth Justine.
+Princess Calla on Disney's Adventures of the Gummi Bears was named for Calla Tartikoff.

 Tartikoff's parents were survivors of the collision of two 747s in Tenerife, Canary Islands, in 1977.

 Death

 Tartikoff died on August 27, 1997, at age 48 from Hodgkin lymphoma, a disease with which he had three separate bouts over 25 years.
 He was interred at Mount Sinai Memorial Park Cemetery in Los Angeles.
 The Deep Space Nine sixth-season premiere, "A Time to Stand", began with a title card reading "In memory of Brandon Tartikoff."
 A similar card appeared at the end of the ninth-season premiere of Seinfeld, "The Butter Shave".
-On August 29, 1997, Dateline NBC ran an extended tribute to Tartikoff that featured many famous figures whose careers he had influenced, including Warren Littlefield, Dick Ebersol, Bill Cosby, Michael J. Fox, Ted Danson and Jerry Seinfeld.
+On August 29, 1997, Dateline NBC ran an extended tribute to Tartikoff that featured many famous figures whose careers he had influenced, including Warren Littlefield, Dick Ebersol, Bill Cosby, Michael J. Fox, Ted Danson, and Jerry Seinfeld.

 Tartikoff, through H. Beale Company, posthumously produced the TV pilots Blade Squad in 1998 and the TV show Beggars and Choosers; it aired from 1999 to 2001.